-In addition to the liabilities enumerated in the balance sheet at September 30, 2017, the County has contractual commitments on uncompleted construction contracts of approximately \$1,129,048.
+As of September 30, 2018, the County has no contractual commitments on uncompleted construction contracts.

 NOTE 13.
 RELATED ORGANIZATIONS

 The McIntosh County Commission is responsible for appointing the seven-member board of the McIntosh County Industrial Development Authority (MCIDA).
 However, the McIntosh County Commission's powers with respect to MCIDA do not extend beyond these appointments and, accordingly, the County has no financial accountability for the MCIDA.